Have you seen how much oval diamonds have boomed over the past few months on social media?

 All diamonds have impurities.
 Some you can see with the naked eye, others not at all.
 The clarity is graded taking the following into consideration: where the impurities and imperfections are located, the number of them and their size.
 Every diamond is unique and has its own clarity fingerprint.

 So, if a diamond is free from imperfections and inclusions when viewed with the naked eye - that’s good enough, right?
+The best value can be found in VS1 and VS2 clarities.

 This chart gives you a rule of thumb of whether an oval diamond will be eye-clean at a certain size.